Unlock a plant-based twist on a classic with our vegan carrot lox recipe!

 Serving Suggestions

-Spread vegan cream cheese on a toasted bagel, top with carrot lox, capers, and red onions for a classic combo.
+Spread vegan cream cheese on a toasted bagel, top with carrot lox, 1 teaspoon capers, thinly sliced red onions, and a sprinkle of black sesame seeds for a classic combo, perfect for brunch gatherings like those we hosted in 2020.

 Storage Tips